Introduction to reinforcement learning

 Q.shape = [num_states, num_actions]

-Then we can compute $V$ with two lines of numpy code:
+Then we can compute numpy

 import numpy as np